Daniel Bowden

 Bowden signed for London Irish on a two-year contract, and joined up with Irish at the end of the current Super 14 Season.
 Bowden had a superb first year in the Aviva Premiership.
 Initially playing inside centre before moving to flyhalf, Bowden showed excellent touches on attack and was competent on defence.
 He displayed consistency and was selected to start 31 of 32 games in the 2010/2011 season.
 His performances for the club earned him Players' Player of the Year.

 He joined Premiership club Leicester Tigers for the 2012/13 season.
 Dan Bowden had an injury interrupted first season at Leicester, but when did play showed flashes of brilliance.
 He played in 15 games, and won the Premiership Rugby's Try of the Year award.
 He so far has performed well at inside centre in his second season.

 In May 2014, he signed with the Blues to return to New Zealand for the 2015 and 2016 Super Rugby seasons.

 Bowden returned to England to join Bath back in the Aviva Premiership on a lucrative two-and-a-half-year contract from January 2016.

-Dan is now the Talent Identification and Recruitment Manager for Auckland Rugby.
-He is also an assistant coach in the Mitre 10 cup, helping guide Auckland to runners up in the 2020 Premiership.
+Dan was the Talent Identification and Recruitment Manager for Auckland Rugby.
+He is also an assistant coach in the Mitre 10 cup, helping guide Auckland to winning the Premiership in 2018 and runners up in the 2020 Premiership.

+Coaching career, Bowden joined Toshiba Brave Lupus after coaching Auckland in the NPC for 5 successful seasons.
+He helped turn an underperforming Toshiba team into back to back League One champions.
+Before joining Eddie Jones as Attack Coach for the National team.
+Japan improved from 16th to 12th, including memorable wins against Māori All Blacks, Wales and Georgia.
+All beating USA, Canada, Samoa and Tonga by record margins.